Skip to main content

 Windstorms have a severe effect on society by causing large numbers of fatalities and injuries and devastating damage to residential, commercial, and industrial buildings as well as power, communication, transportation, water, and other lifeline systems.
 Over the last 20 years, windstorms have caused more than $300 billion in insured losses in the United States alone.
 The total losses are estimated to be twice that number.

 WHIP-C develops methods and tools for preventing wind hazards from becoming disasters.
-Its objectives are to seek solutions to real-world problems encountered by the industry; transfer knowledge gained from fundamental research to products and intellectual properties that benefit both the industry and researchers; and develop long-term strategies for enhancing the resiliency of buildings and infrastructure to wind hazards.
+Its objectives are to seek solutions to real-world problems encountered by the industry, transfer knowledge gained from fundamental research to products and intellectual properties that benefit both the industry and researchers and develop long-term strategies for enhancing the resiliency of buildings and infrastructure to wind hazards.

 WHIP-C members are primarily from the insurance, risk-modeling, and construction industries.
 The construction industry plays a key role in reducing the vulnerability of the infrastructure, while the risk-modeling industry strives to provide accurate and credible assessments of the risk.
 The insurance industry benefits from reduced vulnerability and better understanding of the risk, leading to more affordable insurance and more resilient and sustainable communities.